juju/docs/src/en/developer-network-primitives.md

 The `network-get` hook tool is used to get networking information about the local unit.

-For 2.2 and earlier, we only supported `network-get --primary-address`.
-This syntax is now deprecated.

 `network-get` is relation aware.
 As with other hook tools, it is either run in a relation context or accepts a relation id passed using the `-r` switch.
 It may also be run outside of a relation context, in which case only the binding